-As a kid born in the early 1950’s, I had strange tastes in entertainment.
+As a kid born in 1950’s, I had strange tastes in entertainment.
 As a very young child I much preferred Liberace with all his glitter, sparkle and classical music to the soothing, simplicity of dear Mr. Rogers.
 When I imagined what I wanted to be when I grew up, it was Shirley Temple with her charm and chutzpah.
 She could slide into the hearts of the powerful and inspire them to love and use their influence for good.
-Later Pollyanna appeared, who uplifted an entire town with her ability to be ‘glad’ about absolutely everything.
+Later Pollyanna appeared to inspire my eight year old heart.
+She singlehandedly uplifted an entire town with her optimism and ability to be unreasonably ‘glad’ about everything.

 February 24, 1978

 Thank you for your gracious letter of 3 January, in which you write about your hopes and your commitments to an idea you call est.